Web Portals: A Comprehensive Guide

 3. eBay

 A major commercial portal similar to Amazon.
 The eBay portal is a prominent commercial web portal where individuals and businesses can buy and sell a wide range of products.
-As a concrete example, a user can log into eBay to search for items ranging from vintage clothing to electronics, place bids in auctions or make direct purchases, and sell their own items by setting up listings.
+As a concrete example, a user can log into eBay to search for items ranging from custom clothing to electronics, place bids in auctions or make direct purchases, and sell their own items by setting up listings.

 4. IRS (Internal Revenue Service)